Living in the Plastic Age: Background and composition

-"Living in the Plastic Age" received chart performance on the UK Singles Chart, German Media Control Charts, the Dutch Top 100 and Top 40, in Wallonia and in France.
-The song was the forty-fifth best-selling song of 1980 in France, with sales of under 350,000 units.

 Critical reception

-Critical reactions to the songs have been positive.

 Contemporary

 In its 1980 review, Smash Hits listed the song as one of the best tracks on parent album "The Age of Plastic", alongside "Video Killed the Radio Star".

 Retrospective

 Don Ignacio, in a review of The Age of Plastic, gave the song an A+, and considered the song to be a highlight of the album.
 Krinein magazine wrote that songs from the album, "The Plastic Age", "Kid Dynamo", "Elstree" and "Johnny on the Monorail", were "equally effective in their melodies, rhythms and harmonies."
 Napster's Nicholas Baker said of "The Plastic Age" as one of the songs from the album that Trevor Horn's "considerable songwriting prowess" was evident in.
 In an AllMusic review of the album, the song was rated an AMG pick track.